mnalevanko/all-weather-for-noobs/README.md

 	<li> Less theoretically, they assume that "risk tolerance" is proportional to percentage of stocks you own </li>
 </ul>

 All Weather, on the other hand, does not make any covariance or expected return assumptions.
-It also does not equate stock ownership with risk tolerance.
+It also does not modulate risk by proportion of stocks owned.

 This strategy was developed and is used by Bridgewater Associates, a macro hedge fund in Connecticut.
 You can read about the theory behind this strategy <a href="http://www.bwater.com/research-library/the-all-weather-strategy/">here</a> and <a href="http://www.bwater.com/research-library/risk-parity/">here</a>.